ubakry/Sample_Size_Calculation_for_Genetic_Projects/README.md

 # Sample_Size_Calculation_for_Genetic_Projects
-This is R script to calculate sample size for genetic projects using RnaSeqSampleSize package
+This is an R script to calculate sample size for genetic projects using the RnaSeqSampleSize package.